Question answering using embeddings-based search

 Thanks to the Wikipedia article included in the input message, GPT answers correctly.

 Of course, this example partly relied on human intelligence.
-We knew the question was about curling, so we inserted a Wikipedia article on curling.
+We knew the question was about summer olympics, so we inserted a Wikipedia article about 2024 paris olympics game.

 The rest of this notebook shows how to automate this knowledge insertion with embeddings-based search.